dnewcome/eu-chat/README.md

 ## Contributing

 PRs submitted against master will be reviewed for possible release in future builds.
 Tests will be run automatically on pre-commit by default.
-It's possible to circumvent this with `-u` but please observe this constraint and fix tests before submitting a PR.
+It's possible to circumvent this with `-n` but please observe this constraint and fix tests before submitting a PR.

 ## Continuous deployment